sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/README.md

 ## 4. Proposed Model Architecture

 The classification system comprises two deep learning models, as depicted in the figure below.
 The first model is an EfficientNetB0 classifier designed to distinguish between food and non-food images.
-If an image is classified as food, it is passed to the second model, a `ViT-Base/16-384 network`.
+If an image is classified as food, it is passed to the second deep learning model, a **`ViT-Base/16-384 network`**.
 This model processes images resized to 384×384 pixels and divided into 16×16 patches, classifying them into specific food categories.

 In addition to the original 101 categories, the system includes an additional category labeled "unknown."
 This category is used for food (and non-food) images that do not fit into any of the other predefined classes.